 Yes, but always with context and purpose.

-The goal is not to accumulate figures, but to understand how to use them in a way that works with different partners and music.
+The goal is not to accumulate half-good figures, but to understand how to use them in a way that works with different partners and the music on the dance floor.

 Instead of focusing on memorizing sequences, we work on the principles that make your dance functional: body awareness, embodied understanding, musicality, and improvisation — skills that support social dancing, connection and personal expression rather than memorized material.
-Therefore you might not notice how many steps you're learning if you don't keep track.
-You'll get guidance on how to do the homework 😉
+You might not notice at first how many steps you're learning if you don't keep track, but no worries, you'll get guidance on how to do the homework 😉

-Your membership is billed on a calendar-month basis (e.g. April, May, June...) and you can opt for SEPA Direct Debits for your convenience.
+Your membership is billed on a monthly basis, and you can opt for SEPA Direct Debits for your convenience.

 Your monthly rate is secured when you join.
 As long as your subscription remains active, you keep that price — even if prices change in the future.